-Still using those lousy in-ear buds that come free with your phone or MP3 player?
+Still using those lousy in-ear headphones that come free with your phone or MP3 player?
 You need to stop listening to your favourite music with more high frequencies than a dog can hear and less bottom end than Metallica’s …And Justice For All.
 Rediscover the beauty of bass.

 Over-ear headphones may be back in vogue, but fashions come and go and like us, you are no doubt more interested in the best quality output for your buck rather than wearing something on your head so large you could be mistaken for an Apollo astronaut.
 Cans in the studio, buds on the road.

-This Black Friday weekend saw the cheapest ever price for Apple Airpods, the sought-after wireless earphones that work with your iPhone, Apple Watch, iPad or Mac, lasting up to five hours on one charge.
+The cheapest ever price for Apple Airpods, the sought-after wireless earphones that work with your iPhone, Apple Watch, iPad or Mac, lasting up to five hours on one charge.

 Bang & Olufsen Beoplay H5 Wireless Bluetooth Earbuds

 Say our experts on TechRadar: "Certainly worth their money.
 Their high-end wireless technology means you can listen to anything, anywhere on any device without compromising on an immersive sound experience."
 They've got a frequency range of 20 to 20,000Hz – and not only can you customise the headphones to your listening preferences through seven different ear tips, you can download the corresponding Beoplay app to further customise your the sound.

 If you need your power song to give even more umph, then the Bose SoundSport might give you exactly that extra push you’re looking for.
 With the unmistakable sound signature of the US audio heavyweight, these lightweight earbuds feature a comfortable and secure fit thanks to the StayHear+ tips.

 Bang & Olufsen Beoplay E8 truly wireless Bluetooth earphones